When Luxury Starts to Burn: Moët Hennessy’s Crisis and the Future of Fine Wine

 It’s a lesson: celebrity doesn’t equal loyalty.
 And luxury must still taste good…especially now that consumers are researching every bottle they buy.

-The age of wine as status symbol is fading.
-The age of wine as story is arriving.
+The age of wine as status symbol is fading, the age of wine as a beautiful story is arriving.

 For Those Who Still Celebrate